Ayodeji1996/Darey.io-Devops-projects/AWS_Project/AWS.md

 2. Upload static website content such as; HTML,CSS and other static content files for your website.<br>
 3. Configure the bucket for static website hosting; in the s3 bucket, navigate to the **static website hosting** selection.<br>
 4. Choose "use this bucket to host a webite" and configure the index document.<br>
-5. Access the static website using the provide URL endpoint and verify that it displays correctly.
+5. Access the static website using the provide URL endpoint and verify that it displays correctly.<br>

+**S3 Versioning and Replication**<br>
+1. In the S3 properties navigate to versioning section and enable.<br>
+2. Configure cross-region replication by navigating to management tab click on "Replication".
+Configure source region(your bucket region) then destination region(which is another region of your choice) then create or select IAM role for replication.<br>
+3. Upload an object to test versioning,modify the object and check versioning behaviour,check the verison history of the object.<br>
+4. Verify that the object is replicated to the designated region.